tao-bai/Hands-on-Machine-Learning/README.md

 - Chapter1- the machine learning landscape.
 Mainly about the concept Machine Learning, different types of Machine Learning, and so on.
 - Chapter2 - end to end machine learning projects.
 Take the project: House price prediction as an example to illustrate an ML solution from stretch.
+- Chapter3 - classification.
+Turn our attention to classification systems.